gittuf/gittuf/docs/get-started.md

 gittuf includes two main ways to push and fetch the policy and RSL references.
 You may use the `gittuf sync` command to synchronize changes with the remote automatically.
-You may also instead use the [gittuf transport](/internal/git-remote-gittuf), which handles the synchronization of gittuf metadata transparently upon standard Git pushes and pulls, without needing to explicitly invoke gittuf.
+You may also instead use the [gittuf transport], which handles the synchronization of gittuf metadata transparently upon standard Git pushes and pulls, without needing to explicitly invoke gittuf.

 If you prefer to manually synchronize references, Git can be used to keep gittuf's references updated.